-We recognize the impacts that a changing climate and climaterisks can on our operations, Clients have communities, and the importance of supporting the shift to a lower-carbon economy.
-Given the nature of our business as a wealth and asset management provider with locations around the significant we view the most aspects environmental footprint to be those related to energy consumption and the resulting greenhouse gas (GHG) emissions, which affects the climate.
+We recognize the impacts that a changing climate and climaterelated risks can have on our operations, Clients communities, and the importance of supporting the shift to a lower-carbon economy.
+Given the nature of our business as a wealth and asset management provider with locations around the country, we view the most significant aspects of our environmental footprint to be those related to energy consumption and the resulting greenhouse gas (GHG) emissions, which affects the climate.
 In the face of a changing climate and increasingly resource-constrained world, we recognize that the financial services industry has an important role to play in the transition to a low carbon economy.
 As buildings area a major contributor to GHG emissions, we strive to ensure our facilities environmentally sound.